Mold Removal Charlotte, North Carolina

 - Average Range: $1,500 to $3,150

-In some cases, moldremoval costs can skyrocket to tens of thousands of dollars if the mold has spread and the problem is severe.
-Mold mitigation costs vary depending on how much and where mold exists.
+In some cases, mold removal costs can skyrocket to tens of thousands of dollars if the mold has spread and the problem is severe.
+Mold mitigation costs vary depending on how much is present and where the mold exists.

 You may find mold in your ceiling tiles, dust, paint, wallpaper, insulation, drywall, carpet, fabric, upholstery, and wood.
 It grows well in parts of your home with a lot of moisture.
 This includes leaks from your roof, windows, or pipes.
 Mold can grow almost anywhere in your home.
-However, it is most commonly found in damp unconditioned areas like basements, crawlspaces, and attics.
+Damp, unconditioned areas like basements, crawl spaces and attics are favorite places for mold to grow.

 No, Mold is ubiquitous.
 On any given day, the outside air can contain large amounts of airborne mold spores.
-The air inside your home or building is made up of this outside air.
+Outside air is the main source of the air inside your home or building.
 It makes sense that interior airborne mold levels inside fluctuates with the outdoor levels.
-This is why environmental professionals usually collect an outside air sample when conducting post remediation verification testing (PRV).
-When determining clearance, the outside air sample results are compared to the interior results.
-This formulates a baseline that the other indoor samples are compared to when determinizing clearance.
+Environmental professionals usually collect an outside air sample when conducting post remediation verification testing (PRV).
+PRV or “Clearance” testing involves many factors.
+Air testing is usually a part of the clearance criteria.
+To pass clearance testing we compare outside air samples to inside air samples.
+In short, the spore counts inside of the containment should be lower than the samples collected outside to pass.

-It is considered an allergen and one of the particulates that is monitored by local Allergy & Asthma Centers.
-The potential health concerns and symptoms related to mold exposure include allergic reactions, asthma, and respiratory illness.
-Even if you are non-allergic, exposure to mold can cause irritation to the eyes, skin, nose, throat, and lungs.
+Mold is an allergen.
+It is such a concern that Allergy & Asthma Centers trace the airborne spore counts to keep the public aware of hazardous days.
+The potential health risks and symptoms related to mold exposure include allergic reactions, asthma, and respiratory issues.
+Even if you are non-allergic, exposure to mold can cause itchy eyes, skin, nose, throat, and lungs.
 For those who have existing asthma, lung conditions, or allergies, the presence of mold buildup will cause symptoms to worsen.

 Mold may permeate your home via open doorways, windows, heating and air conditioning systems, and vents.
-Airborne mold outside can also land on your clothing, shoes, and pets and be carried inside.
+Airborne mold outside lands on your clothing, shoes, and pets and carried inside.
 Areas of the home or business that experience high humidity or flooding are high risk for mold growth.

 About Fresh Air Technologies…

 Fresh Air Technologies has been helping Charlotte area homeowners solve their Charlotte mold removal issues for over 20 years.
 Jay Lanzy, Principal Owner of FATech, was an Environmental Geologist with over 20 years of environmental consulting experience.
-Every mold removal project is carefully planned with written protocols prepared for every job.
+Careful planning goes into every mold removal project with written protocols prepared for every job.
 The health and safety of the homes’ occupants are of utmost importance to us.
-For professional, high-quality mold removal Charlotte services, please reach out to our team today by giving us a call at 704-270-2721.
+For top-notch mold removal services in Charlotte, contact our team today.
+Call us at 704-270-2721.

 Plumbers In Or Near Charlotte, North Carolina